Joey451-OG/ObsidianNotes/Notes/Fall 24/Java 3/Java 3.md

 By taking the encoded text, you traverse from the root until you hit a leaf, then you print the leaf and start over.

+Whenever you hear/see divide, think `log(n)` of some sort.

+When sorting words or large things, it may be a good idea to assign them to numerical values before sorting.

+**Quick Sort**
+Quick sort is also a recursive algorithm.
+The main idea is to pick a pivot and to swap elements around it then do that recursively.

+Pseudo Code:
+-